 Atoms are the smallest particle of an element that still have the properties of an element.
 A molecule is a combination of atoms.
 Matter can be classified as either pure substances (elements and compounds) or mixtures (homogeneous and heterogeneous mixtures), depending on their characteristics.

 All substances have distinct physical and chemical properties, and may undergo physical or chemical changes.
 Physical properties, such as hardness and boiling point, and physical changes, such as melting or freezing, do not involve a change in the composition of matter.
-Chemical properties, such as flammability and acidity, and chemical changes, such as rusting, involve production of matter that differs from that present beforehand.
+Chemical properties, such as flammability and acidity, and chemical changes, such as rusting, involve production of matter that differs from what was present beforehand.

 - smallest particle of an element that can enter into a chemical combination